 Let cool completely, then add the cranberries, raisins and cherries.
 Store the granola in an airtight container for up to 2 weeks.

 Grace Parisi is a New York City-based food writer, cookbook author and food stylist.
 Her book, Get Saucy, was nominated for a James Beard award.
 Her latest book, Quick Pickles comes out in Spring 2016.
 Follow her on Instagram and Twitter.

 6. Fresh vegetable juice, especially green juice

-"It's great to give your digestive system a break sometimes and a green juice lets you pack in the nutrients of leafy greens but requires less work to digest," says Magers.
-To get started, choose a darker vegetables like kale, which is more nutrient-packed than lighter colored lettuces like romaine.
-But also consider dandelion greens — they're something you probably wouldn't eat alone but they're great in a smoothies.
+"It's great to give your digestive system a break sometimes and a green juice lets you pack in the nutrients of leafy greens but requires less work to digest," said Magers.
+To get started, choose a darker vegetable like kale, which is more nutrient-packed than lighter-colored lettuces like romaine.
+But also consider dandelion greens — they're something that some people probably wouldn't eat alone but they're great in smoothies.
 Since leafy greens don't produce that much juice on their own, Magers likes to add cucumbers, parsley, carrots and a little celery.

 - 2 cups spinach

 - 1/2 bunch parsley

 - 2 apples